Boundary transfer matrices arising from quantum symmetric pairs: Introduction

 \subsection{Acknowledgments}

+The authors would like to thank Pascal Baseilhac, Azat Gainutdinov, David Hernandez and Stefan Kolb for stimulating discussions.
 Some of the new results contained in this manuscript were announced at the conference Recent Advances in Quantum Integrable Systems 2024 at Laboratoire d'Annecy de Physique Théorique.
 B.V. thanks the organizers for the kind invitation and hospitality.